Model Error Embedding with Orthogonal Gaussian Processes: Gaussian Processes

-To illustrate this deficit, consider a one-dimensional input $x$ distributed according to $\mathcal{N}(0,2)$ and the squared exponential (SQE) covariance function $k(x,x') = \sigma^2 \exp\!\left(-(x-x')^2/(2\ell^2)\right)$ with $\sigma=1$.
-For this setting, analytical expressions for the eigenfunctions and eigenvalues are available~\cite{williams2006gaussian}.
-Figure~\ref{fig:std_fv_vs_wv} compares plus/minus one standard deviation obtained from the FS view with that obtained from the truncated WS representation for $m = 10, 20,$ and $40$.
-The variance deficit is smallest near $x = 0$ and increases as we move away.
-This behaviour of the deficit is tied to the sampling distribution of $x$ as well as the kernel function.
-For shorter correlation lengths, the eigenvalues decay more slowly, resulting in a faster loss of variance and requiring a larger number of terms to accurately approximate the FS view.
+To illustrate this deficit, consider a one-dimensional input, $x \sim \mathcal{N}(0,2)$, and the squared exponential (SQE) covariance function, $k(x,x') = \sigma^2 \exp\!\left(-(x-x')^2/(2\ell^2)\right)$, with $\sigma=1$.
+For this setting, analytical expressions for the eigenfunctions and eigenvalues are available~\cite{williams2006gaussian}, allowing us to compare the FS and WS views without any numerical errors arising from eigensystem computation.
+Figure~\ref{fig:std_fv_vs_wv} compares prior-predictive plus/minus one standard deviation obtained from the FS view alongside its truncated WS representation for $m = 10, 20,$ and $40$.
+The variance deficit is minimal near $x = 0$ and grows as $|x|$ increases.
+While its spatial profile depends on both the measure of $x$ and the kernel, the reduction in prior-predictive variance is fundamentally a consequence of truncating the WS representation, and thus persists regardless of the choice of input measure.
+For shorter correlation lengths, the eigenvalues decay more slowly, leading to a more pronounced loss of variance for a fixed truncation level.
+Consequently, a larger number of basis functions is required to recover the FS behaviour, whereas kernels with longer correlation lengths can be well-approximated with fewer terms.

-In the WS representation, the noisy observations are used to compute the posterior distribution of the weights via Bayes theorem:
+In the WS representation, the noisy observations are used to compute the posterior distribution of the weights via Bayes' theorem: